 Consider Bundling Activities

 Many weed tours in Colorado include the option to add an activity to the tour.
 Activities can include explorations into emerging technology, legal complications, and standards in the marijuana industry.
-Some include exercise, some introduce food, some explore health, others entertain creativity, and some – put plainly – exist only to encourage marijuana use.
+Some include exercise, some introduce food, others entertain creativity, and some – put plainly – exist only to encourage marijuana use.

 Weed tours in Colorado range from two (2) hours to several days (you see different parts of the industry each day).
 Tours begin around $49 and can go up to as much as $600.
 Activities and classes cost between $49 to $150 on average.
 Bundling an activity and a tour can save you money and increase the value of the tour experience.
 For instance, Colorado Cannabis Tours offer a tour and any two classes you choose (pottery, painting, or cooking) for only $179 – over $100 in savings!